Coronavirus (COVID-19)

 Many people who contract COVID-19 recover without any further medical problems.
 However, some survivors don’t recover completely and experience continuing or new physical and mental ailments.
 This has been called “long COVID” by many.
 The CDC lists many health issues that COVID-19 survivors may face.

-Testing for COVID-19
+Testing

-This virus spreads the same was as the flu.
+This virus spreads the same way as the flu.
 Therefore, the best way to reduce your risk of infection is by being up-to-date with COVID-19 vaccines, wearing masks when in contact with others in indoor spaces or packed outdoor spaces, and thorough and complete hand washing with soap and water.
 Hand sanitizers should be used when you’re not near a sink.
 Also, avoiding touching your face (including your eyes) when you are outside.

 If you have any type of infection, including a respiratory virus like COVID-19, isolate yourself from others to prevent spreading the virus.
 Rest as much as you can and monitor your progress.
 If you get worse or show any signs of sepsis, go to your local emergency room or call 911.

 Scientists all over the world began working on a vaccine for COVID-19 almost as soon as the virus was identified.
 Unlike other vaccine development, which is done in solitary labs over long periods, researchers collaborated with one another, sharing findings.
 This sped up what they knew about the virus and possible angles to use as a vaccine.
-Researchers also used an approach that is new to the public, but not to scientists: mRNA technology.

 The U.S. now has these approved COVID-19 vaccines.